Stefka92/periwinkle-pilates/README.md

       - A Section with a table containing the 3 day schedule is added underneed the description section.
       - A sand background image was added to this page to fit in with the theme of the website.
 - Sign Up Page.
-      - A Form consisting of 5 input fields for the users First name, Last name, email address, date of birth, and contact number an additional box was added giving the user the option to submit any special requests they may have.The user must fill in the First 5 input fields in order to submit otherwise a pop up message appears stating  **Please fill out this form**  The user submits the form using the submit button which is titled **Sign up now***.
+      - A Form consisting of 5 input fields for the users First name, Last name, email address, date of birth, and contact number an additional box was added giving            the user the option to submit any special requests they may have.
+         The user must fill in the First 5 input fields in order to submit otherwise a pop up message appears stating  **Please fill out this form**.
+            The user submits the form using the submit button which is titled **Sign up now**.
 - Thank You Page.
    - A brief thanks message to the user letting them know their form has successfully been submitted.